 How are numbering conflicts caused?
 While it’s not very common, numbering conflicts can be set up for failure if you’ve been manually entering WooCommerce orders into your QuickBooks Desktop company – but haven’t been matching the QuickBooks Desktop invoice/sales receipt number to the WooCommerce order.
 Another common scenario is if you’re also entering one-off or non-WooCommerce related invoices/sales receipts in QuickBooks Desktop.

-If your WooCommerce orders are conflicting with existing QuickBooks Desktop invoices/ sales receipts or sales orders when you’re syncing with our WooCommerce Sync plugin, there are two possible alternatives we can recommend.
+If your WooCommerce orders are conflicting with existing QuickBooks Desktop invoices/ sales receipts or sales orders when you’re syncing with our WooCommerce Sync, there are two possible alternatives we can recommend.

 – Sync WooCommerce Orders as a different data record (invoice, sales receipt or sales order).

 This solution is usually the most efficient/easiest to implement and would allow you to push over old/existing WooCommerce orders that may have previously conflicted.